-- 1. When n_i executes an internal or write event e, the clock value t_i is advanced by setting $t_i := t_i + d(e)$. - 2.
-When n_i executes a read event e, where y is the time-stamp of the corresponding write event and c is the connection over which the event was received, the clock is advanced by setting $t_i := \max(t_i, y + d(c)) + d(e)$.
+- 1. When $n_i$ executes an internal or write event e, the clock value $t_i$ is updated to $t_i := t_i + d_e(e)$ . - 2.
+When $n_i$ executes a read event e, where y is the timestamp of the corresponding write event and c is the connection over which the event was received, the clock is updated to $t_i := \max(t_i, y + d_c(c)) + d_e(e)$ .
+Note that the maximum operation synchronizes the logical clocks of the sender and receiver, taking into account the delay caused by the communication.

 An execution of a computational network is the set of events that occur in all compute nodes when they transform a set of strings on the input ports of the computational network.
 The execution can be displayed graphically in an event diagram, such as the one shown in Figure 3.
-This figure shows in black an ordering of all events that take place during an execution in the computational network of Figure 2 for a given input, assuming the string on the input port of the network has a finite length.
+This figure shows in black an ordering of all events that take place during an execution in the network of Figure 2 for a given input, assuming the string on the input port of the network has a finite length.
 As we are targeting streaming applications, we have in practice often unbounded input strings.
 These unbounded strings can often be abstracted appropriately into an indefinite number of repetitions of the same finite input.
 This leads to an unbounded repetition of the same execution pattern.
 The gray nodes in Figure 3 represent the repetition of this execution pattern.
 In practice, one must make sure to get a representative execution pattern as a basis for concurrency analysis.

 Let's consider the details of the execution in Figure 3.
 Node a starts with reading input from the environment.
 At the end, d and e produce values for the environment.
 The connection between nodes a and e has a duration of one logical clock value, all other connections have a duration of zero logical clock values.
-Node e executes one event that takes two logical clock values, all other events require one logical clock value.
+Node e executes one event that takes two logical clock values; all other events require one logical clock value.
 Note that this diagram is kept simple for illustrative purposes.
 The annotations in the diagram are explained below.

 Our time-stamping mechanism can be used to analyze the ordering and abstract timing of events that take place in a computation.
 We define a number of measures, illustrated in Figure 3.
 Note that all the measures introduced here and also most measures of the next section are defined with respect to a single execution.
 We do not explicitly mention this execution in all formulas because that would compromise readability.
-Let CN = (N, C, I, O) be a computational network.
+Let CN = (N, C, I, O) be a computational network, E the set of events that occur during the execution of CN and $E_n \subseteq E$ the set of all events which occur in compute node $n \in N$ .

-Definition 3.3 (Processing time) The processing time, $T_p(n)$, of a compute node $n \in N$ in which the set of events E_n occurs, is defined as follows:
+Definition 2.3 (Processing time) The processing time, $T_p(n)$ , of a compute node $n \in N$ is defined as follows:

-$$T_p(n) = \sum{e \in E_n} d(e)$$
+$$T_p(n) = \sum{e \in E_n} d_e(e)$$

-Definition 3.4 (Execution time) The execution time, $T_E(CN)$, of CN is defined as the logical time needed for an execution.
-In other words, the execution time equals the largest value of the local logical clocks of all compute nodes at the end of the execution.
+Definition 2.4 (Execution time) The execution time, $T_E(CN)$ , of CN is defined as: